Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 We have a Bursary scheme for UK candidates in financial hardship.
 A bursary will cover the full test fee.
 Please refer to our bursary information for eligibility criteria.

-You will still need to apply for the test before the entry deadline.
-If you are still undecided about your choice of university or course, please still register either for ESAT or TMUA as appropriate.
+If you are still undecided about your choice of university or course, please still register for the relevant test as appropriate.

 If you then choose not to apply to University of Cambridge, Imperial, or one of the other universities that uses the test, you can withdraw from it.
 You will be entitled to a full refund provided you cancel at least 48 hours prior to your test booking.